GolosChain/golos-reference/scripting_websockets.md

-The bitshares developer community use different ways to interact with the core api mainly by the use of the websocket.
+The Graphene developer community use different ways to interact with the core api mainly by the use of the websocket.

-Some of this methods are curl, pybitshares, wscat and many others.
+Some of this methods are [curl](https://curl.haxx.se), [bitshares-python](https://github.com/xeroc/python-bitshares)/[steem-python](https://github.com/steemit/steem-python)/[golos-python](https://github.com/GolosChain/golos-python), [wscat](https://github.com/websockets/wscat) and many others.

 The most used tool is wscat, this is a great tool but it is not scriptable.
 I found myself pasting the same commands like login and subscribe to database, crypto and other apis over and over again.

-I was after scripting wscat since a while until @gdfbacchus asked in telegram for the same thing.

-Ptython is the choice as it is probably the most used language in the bitshares community.
+Python is the choice as it is probably the most used language in the Graphene community.

 https://pypi.python.org/pypi/websocket-client